-The school recognises that there is a difference between Acts of Collective Worship and the assembly of students.
+The school recognises that there is a difference between Acts of Collective Worship and the assembly of children.
 On some occasions assembly may proceed or follow an Act of Collective Worship.
-When this happens the transition from Assembly to worship will be marked in some suitable way e.g. the lighting of a candle or reflecting on an image on the IWB, moment of silences and reflection etc. Each act of Collective Worship be documented accordingly.
+When this happens the transition from Assembly to worship will be marked in some suitable way e.g. the lighting of a candle or reflectingon an image, moment of silences and reflection etc.